wwkimball/wwkimball-postfix/README.md

 ## Reference

-This module is extensively documented via [Puppet Strings](https://github.com/puppetlabs/puppet-strings).
-Pre-generated, web-accessible reference documentation can be found at [GitHub Pages for this project](https://wwkimball.github.io/wwkimball-postfix/puppet_classes/postfix.html) whenever the Travis CI 'provider: pages' feature actually works (it is specifically cited as "experimental").
-When the URL is dead, please just run `bundle install && bundle exec rake strings:generate` from this module's top directory to have a local copy of the documentation generated for you in the [docs](docs/index.html) directory (which is deliberately *not* committed to Git).
+Pre-generated, web-accessible reference documentation -- with abundant **examples** -- can be found at [GitHub Pages for this project](https://wwkimball.github.io/wwkimball-postfix/puppet_classes/postfix.html), generated via via [Puppet Strings](https://github.com/puppetlabs/puppet-strings).
+If you do not have access to this on-line documentation, please just run `bundle install && bundle exec rake strings:generate` from this module's top directory to have a local copy of the documentation generated for you in the [docs](docs/index.html) directory.

 ## Limitations

-Please refer to the *operatingsystem_support* section of [metadata.json](metadata.json) for OS compatibility.
+Please refer to the *operatingsystem_support* section of [metadata.json](metadata.json) for known, proven-in-production OS compatibility.
 This is not an exhaustive list.
 You will very likely find that this module runs just fine on other operating system and version combinations, given the proper inputs.
+In fact, if you do, please report it back so the metadata can be updated!

 ## Development